 There are obvious implications for national security as well.
 Port security and shipping containers have often been cited as a major security risk.
-If someone tampers with your container in the middle of the Pacific, Uncle Sam might want a head’s up too.
+If someone tampers with your container in the middle of the Pacific ocean, Uncle Sam might want a head’s up too.

-What I like about SkyBitz’s PR move is that it’s tied to its business value proposition.
-It’s a creative way to offer a feel good story – at a national level – that demonstrates the value of their technology.
+What I like about this SkyBitz PR move is that it’s tied to its business value proposition.
+It’s a creative way to offer a feel-good story – at a national level – that demonstrates the value of their technology.

-Yes.
-First and foremost, the Website, http://www.trackthetree.com is down.
-It’s been down — from the best I can tell on Firefox, IE and Chrome — from the moment I saw this announcement which is now approaching two days.
-A great idea, a great story and one technology glitch takes the wind out of your sails.
-No pun intended.
+It’s been down — from the best I can tell – from the moment I saw this announcement which is now approaching two days.

 “We are excited (emphasis added) to provide this unique and interactive experience for everyone, young and old, to get engaged in this event and the activities and history that surround it,” said SkyBitz Senior Vice President of Marketing Craig Montgomery.